Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 I believe that dogs of different breeds have different needs when it comes to training.
-For instance, some sight hounds may find more rewarding chasing little furry toys attached to a pole versus eating treats.
-Scent hounds though seem to do best with treats-- the stinkier the better.
+For instance, some sighthounds may find it more rewarding to chase little furry toys attached to a pole versus eating treats.
+Scent hounds, though, seem to do best with treats—the stinkier, the better.
 Following are some tips.

 Manage the Environment

 Hounds can be easily distracted.
-They can be heeling next to you one minute and the next minute you are dog-less as you realize you are talking to yourself while your hound took off distracted by a smell.
-You want to start in a quiet room where there is not much going on so that your hound won'tr switch into "beagle mode".
+They can be heeling next to you one minute, and the next minute, you are dog-less as you realize you are talking to yourself while your hound took off distracted by a smell.
+You want to start in a quiet room where there is not much going on so that your hound won't switch into "beagle mode."
 Always work with your hound on leash or in a safe fenced area.
 There are too many accidents happening when hounds take off only to end in a road full of traffic, poisoned by neighbors or falling prey to large animals.

 Use High-Value Treats

 Hounds do best with positive reinforcement training.
-Despite having a tendency to being stubborn, they are quite sensitive creatures that don't do well (as all dogs after all) with harsh training techniques.
-You will find that their noses may often interfere with your training causing them to stray away and want to pull on the leash to go sniff.
-Make coming to you very rewarding and teach that great things happen when your dog is next to you and not pulling on the leash.
-For more tips on recalls read " dog recall training tips"
+Despite being often labeled as stubborn, they are quite sensitive creatures that don't do well (as all dogs after all!) with harsh training techniques.
+You will find that their noses may often interfere with your training, causing them to stray away and want to pull on the leash to go sniff.
+Make coming to you very rewarding and teach them that great things happen when your dog is next to you and not pulling on the leash.

 Put Talents to Work

-Just because hounds may not excel in the obedience ring, doesn't mean they should give up competing for ribbons.
+Just because hounds may not excel in the obedience ring doesn't mean they should give up competing for ribbons.
 Letting your hound do what he was bred to do is the biggest reward.
-Enroll your beagle in K9 nosework, tracking and field trials where he can put his nose to work.
-It doesn't hurt though to experiment and see what your hound enjoys doing best.
+Enroll your beagle in K9 nosework, tracking search and rescue and field trials where he can put his nose to work.
+It doesn't hurt, though, to experiment and see what your hound enjoys doing best.
 Countless hounds enjoy agility even though they may not be the fastest.

 - Are Hounds Hard to Train?